 And amid the dark clouds of the pandemic, another bright spot appeared along with this pool.
 The family who leant Ledecky their pool has grandchildren that would come over and enthusiastically root for Ledecky and Manuel–in a socially distanced manner–as these two swimming phenoms glided through the water with grace and speed (Wire & Ramsay, 2021).

-Additionally, Ledecky maintains that her pool situation at the start of the pandemic was just another opportunity to pivot, adapt, and grow.
+Additionally, Ledecky maintained that her pool situation at the start of the pandemic was just another opportunity to pivot, adapt, and grow.
 She notes that all Olympians, by virtue of being in the Olympics, have to deal with different forms of adversity at different times (Wire & Ramsay, 2021).

 Ledecky swimming toward the camera.
 The lens is positioned underneath her, so that she is shown swimming from above.
 The photo is in black and white.

-Now a College Graduate
+College Graduate

 Another opportunity for growth that the pandemic presented Ledecky with was completing her college degree!
 Ledecky earned her psychology degree from Stanford due to the Olympics being pushed back a year.
 This shows that when life gives Ledecky turbulent waters, she’s able to wade through them in style (Wire & Ramsay, 2021).